Top Tools for Occupational Therapists

 4. Weighted products

-Different weighted products, including vests and lap pads, provide patients with sensory input throughout their day.
-They allow them specific tools to regulate their body and internal system and focus on various tasks.
+Different weighted products, such as vests and lap pads, offer sensory input throughout the day, helping patients regulate their bodies, support their internal systems, and stay focused on various tasks.
 These tools are available in different weights, colors, and sizes, ensuring they are comfortable and appropriate for the specific patient's needs.

 5. Oral sensory tools